How much does it cost to double glaze a house UK?

 - Average sized Sash window prices range from £250 to £500

-However, how much you should pay is going to depend greatly on a few key factors:
+However, how much you should pay is going to depend greatly on a few key factors – not least of which is your own personal budget:

 - The style of window (Sash / Casement / French etc.).